mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

 **signRequest**

-Waves Keeper's method for signing typified data, for signing requests on various services.
+Neel Keeper's method for signing typified data, for signing requests on various services.
 As input, it accepts an object similar to a transaction like this:

 ```